temporalio/documentation/docs/php/testing.md

 ```

 The snippet above will start Temporal test server and RoadRunner with `.rr.test.yaml` config and `tests` working
 directory.
-Having a separate RoadRunner config file for tests can be useful to mock you activities.
+Having a separate RoadRunner config file for tests can be useful to mock you Activities.
 For
 example, you can create a separate _worker_ that registers activity implementations mocks:

 ```yaml